lblod/dm-count-report-generation-service/README.md

         "besluit:Agendapunt",
         ...
       ]
-    }
+    },
+    ...
   ],
+  "harvester-endpoints": [
+    {
+      "url": "...",
+    },
     ...
+  ],
+  "periodic-function-invocation-times": {
+    "COUNT_RESOURCES": {
+      "time": "00:00",
+      "days": "monday,tuesday,wednesday,thursday,friday,saturday,sunday"
+    },
+    "CHECK_HARVESTING_EXECUTION_TIME": {
+      "time": "00:00",
+      "days": "monday,tuesday,wednesday,thursday,friday,saturday,sunday"
     }
+  }
+}
 ```
+* `"endpoints"`:

-It's a list of endpoints specifying a SPARQL endpoint URL and a list of resources to count.
+Contains a list of endpoints specifying a SPARQL endpoint URL and a list of resources to count in the counting task.
+Both short notations of URI's and full ones are supported.

+* `"harvester-endpoints"`:
+Contains a list of harvester SPARQL endpoints for the last harvested task

+* `"periodic-function-invocation-times"`:
+An object modeling a record.
+The key needs to be a name of a data monitoring function and the value is another object containing a time and a comma separated list of days.
+The service will create periodic job templates automatically when they are not present in accordance with these definitions.
+When they are already present the microservice will NOT change them because they are ment to be changed by updating the job records using a delta message.
+Delta message processing has not been developed yet.

 There is a JSON schema so you should not make any mistaktes.
 If you do mess up the schema though the program will crash on startup and you'll get a slap on the wrist.
-Both short notations of URI's and full ones are supported.
+If I messed up the schema please let me know.

 ## Testing